 This message was sent on Oct.
-6 from Steve Cramer, vice provost for instructional continuity and academic affairs, to all faculty, instructional academic staff, and TAs assigned in SIS to an active class section for fall semester as well as deans and departments chairs.
+6 from Steve Cramer, vice provost for instructional continuity and academic affairs, to all faculty and instructors teaching this fall 2020, as well as deans, associate deans and department chairs.

 Time.
 These times continue to be strange and difficult.
 Some days seem to pass in an instant, while others seamlessly blend together.
 As we move further into the semester, I wanted to share some time-related guidance for you and your courses:

 - Keep your courses aligned with their designated credit hours.
 We are hearing from students that some instructors appear to be assigning significantly more course work than meets the designated credit hour.
 For instance, one, 50-minute class period should carry the expectation that students will work on course learning activities (reading, writing, problem sets, studying, etc.) for 2 hours out of the classroom – no matter the modality.

 - Keep to your scheduled class times for synchronous course meetings.
 Student feedback suggests that instructors are increasingly exceeding scheduled course meeting times.
 While our schedules may be very different from prior semesters, it is important that we maintain some semblance of routine and structure, and allow our students to do the same and plan accordingly (including being able to use or reserve on-campus spaces for virtual learning).